-- The first being that they are afraid of intimacy, as mentioned previously.
+- The first is that they are afraid of intimacy, as mentioned previously.

 - The second reason is that avoidants feel like they will be smothered if their partner becomes too clingy or smothering and

-- The third is because avoidants tend to feel insecure when someone gets close to them and will therefore push them away as a way of protecting themselves.
+- The third is that avoidants tend to feel insecure when someone gets close to them and will therefore push them away as a way of protecting themselves.

 The Best Ways To Deal With An Avoidant Partner